Dynamic charge oscillation in a quantum conductor driven by ultrashort voltage pulses

-The standard interpretation of dynamic charge oscillations relies on interference between different propagating paths \cite{Gaury2014, Saha2025}.
+\paragraph{ Interpretation of dynamic charge oscillations} The standard interpretation of dynamic charge oscillations relies on interference between different propagating paths \cite{Gaury2014, Saha2025}.
 However, since we predict dynamic charge oscillations in non-interferometric systems as well, a more general interpretation applicable to both cases is required.
-A closer inspection of the calculation in Sec.~\ref{sec:sec1} reveals that the oscillating term originates directly from the phase factor, as shown in Eq.\,\eqref{eq2:P_w_regularized}.
+A closer inspection of the expression in Eq.\,\eqref{eq2:P_w_regularized} reveals that the oscillating term originates directly from the phase factor.
 This feature is inherent to the excitation generated by the voltage pulse and does not depend on the specific quantum system under consideration.
 Our interpretation is therefore that the origin of dynamic charge oscillations lies in the oscillatory behavior of photo-assisted probabilities, which we are able to probe thanks to the sublinearity of the device.
 Interference is one possible mechanism leading to sublinear DC characteristic, but other energy-dependent processes can play the same role, such as tunneling in the case of a QPC in the FQH regime.
 This explains why dynamic charge oscillations manifest in different systems.

-To illustrate our interpretation, we write the expression of the photoassisted probabilities $|p_l|^2$ in the short-pulse limit for a periodic train of pulses \cite{Safi2010,Safi2019} (see End Matter \ref{A4:Pl_short} for the derivation):
+To illustrate our interpretation, we write the expression of the photo-assisted probabilities $|p_l|^2$ in the short-pulse limit for a periodic train of pulses \cite{Safi2019} (see End Matter \ref{A4:Pl_short} for the derivation):

 First, the oscillations with the injected charge $q$ appear in the expression of $|p_l|^2$ as it was the case for the non-periodic case in Eq.\,\eqref{eq2:P_w_regularized}.
 In the non-interacting case, $|p_l|^2$ represents the probability to exchange $|l|$ photons with the pure AC source which shifts a single electron energy state from $q\Omega_0$ to the Floquet state $(l+q)\Omega_0$.
-Within the UNEP framework, this simple picture can be extended to interacting systems by considering many-body correlated states instead of single electrons states \cite{Safi2014,Safi2022,Safi2019}.
+This simple picture can be extended to interacting systems by considering many-body correlated states instead of single electrons states \cite{Safi2019}.
 We also consider a symmetric DC characteristic $I(\omega)=-I(-\omega)$ such that Eq.\,\eqref{eq3:I_ph_final} reduces to

 When $q$ is an integer, Eq.\,\eqref{eq8:pn_short} becomes $|p_l|^2 = \delta_{l,-q}$.
 One is left with a single term in the sum in Eq.\,\eqref{eq:floquet_qpc} with $|p_{-q}|^2 = 1$ leading to no transferred charge $\bar{n}$ because the Floquet state has energy $(l+q)\Omega_0 = 0$.